LUMS-WIT/NEST-Pakistan/README.md

 #### 3: Python
 Messageix framework is build on <a href= "https://www.python.org/downloads/">python programming langauge </a>.
 It is required to install to build or run model files.

+#### 4: Anaconda/Miniconda
+Anaconda software helps you create an environment for many different versions of Python and package versions.
+Anaconda is also used to install, remove, and upgrade packages in your project environments.

-#### 4: VS Code
+#### 5: VS Code
-There so many code editors to run python code but here we suguuest to utilize <a href= "https://www.python.org/downloads/">VS CODE</a> becasue it's help to manage your enviornments and version control using github.
+There so many code editors to run python code but here we suggest to utilize <a href= "https://www.python.org/downloads/">VS CODE</a> becasue it's help to manage your enviornments and version control using github.

 ## Installation Steps
-<b>Step1: Open Ananconda/minconda cmd and create a virtual environment</b>
+<b>Step1: Open Ananconda/minconda command line prompt from the start manu and create a virtual environment</b>

 ```